 Purpose and Applicability

 Emissions of air contaminants in excess of applicable standards or permit conditions are unauthorized and subject to enforcement action.
-OAR 340-214-0300 through 340-214-0360 apply to any source that emits air contaminants in excess of any applicable air quality rule or permit condition, including but not limited to excess emissions resulting from the breakdown of air pollution control equipment or operating equipment, process upset, startup, shutdown, or scheduled maintenance.
-Sources that do not emit air contaminants in excess of any applicable air quality rule or permit condition are not subject to the recordkeeping and reporting requirements in 340-214-0300 through 340-214-0360.
+OAR 340-214-0300 through 340-214-0360 apply to any source that emits air contaminants in excess of any applicable air quality rule or permit condition, including but not limited to excess emissions resulting from the breakdown of air pollution control devices or operating equipment, process upset, startup, shutdown, or scheduled maintenance.
+Sources that do not emit air contaminants in excess of any applicable air quality rule or permit condition are not subject to the recordkeeping and reporting requirements in OAR 340-214-0300 through 340-214-0360.
 The purpose of these rules is to:

-(1) Require that, where applicable, the owner or operator immediately report all excess emissions to the Department;
+(1) Require that, where applicable, the owner or operator immediately report all excess emissions to DEQ;

 (2) Require the owner or operator to submit information and data regarding conditions that resulted or could result in excess emissions;

-(3) Identify criteria for the Department to use in determining whether it will take enforcement action against an owner or operator for an excess emission; and
+(3) Identify criteria for DEQ to use in determining whether it will take enforcement action against an owner or operator for an excess emission; and

-(4) Provide owners and operators an affirmative defense to a penalty action when noncompliance with technology-based emission limits is due to an emergency, as provided in OAR 340-214-0360.
+(4) Provide owners and operators of Title V permitted sources an affirmative defense to a penalty action when noncompliance with technology-based emission limits is due to an emergency, as provided in OAR 340-214-0360.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.